Senzatela helps Rockies avoid sweep, beat Dodgers 6-3

 Roberts tries to keep an eye on as many games as he can this time of year and with the playoffs looming.

-“It’s more just staying in the know and knowing what’s going on with potential matchups,” Roberts explained.
+“It’s more just staying in the know and knowing what’s going on with potential matchups,” he explained.

 UP NEXT